AidanFray/ROP_Emporium/0x01_split/64-bit/README.md

 +---------+------+------+------+------+------+------+
 ```

-Finding the gadget can be achived via `ROPgadget`
+Finding the gadget can be achieved via `ROPgadget`

 Running: